Jeremy Lua is a dispute resolution lawyer based in Singapore. He focuses on compliance and investigations.

-- Advised the operator of an online commodities trading platform on its obligations relating to trade sanctions and AML/CFT related matters.
+- Operator of an online commodities trading platform - on its obligations relating to trade sanctions and AML/CFT related matters.

 - Advocate & Solicitor (Supreme Court of Singapore, practising under section 36E of the Legal Profession Act)